 A diagnosis of this potentially deadly disease is hard enough.
-But how can a cancer patient address skin issues that result from treatments like radiation or chemotherapy?
+But how can a cancer patient address skin issues that result from treatments?

-Fortunately, there are ways to address the skin problems that occur for people with cancer.
-This article takes a look at potential solutions for issues such as skin dehydration and itchiness, which are common side effects.
+Fortunately, there are ways to address skin problems that occur.
+This article takes a look at caring for your skin during chemotherapy and radiation and offers potential solutions for issues such as skin dehydration and itchiness, which are common side effects.

 We’ve spoken with Lupe Guthrie, a 64-year-old clinical esthetician and breast cancer survivor, who underwent chemotherapy and radiation in 2005.
 Guthrie plays a major role with the American Cancer Society’s “Look Good Feel Better” program, in which she teaches cancer patients about the best ways to care for their skin.

-We’ve also combined information from other sources, including a dermatologist at the Memorial Sloan Kettering Cancer Center, about the best skincare practices for those undergoing cancer treatments.
+We’ve also combined information from other sources, including a dermatologist at the Memorial Sloan Kettering Cancer Center, about the best skincare practices for those undergoing chemotherapy or radiation.

 Let’s begin by taking a quick look at what happens to the skin when a cancer patient undergoes treatment – and thus why certain skincare is necessary to address these issues.

 These skin conditions can be caused by chemotherapy, which harms quickly dividing cancer cells:

 During chemotherapy, the skin’s healthy cells also divide at a rapid rate and are damaged in the process.